tckerr/walk/readme.md

 }
 ```

-Here are the properties you can define, which act as filters:
+Here are the properties you can define, most of which act as filters:

 - ```containers```: an array of containers to run on.
 Options are ```'array'```, ```'object'```, and ```'value'```.
 If unspecifed, the callback will run on any container.
 - ```classNames```: an array of classNames to run on.
 The callback will check the class name of the property as it has been resolved in the config's ```classMap```.
 If unspecifed, the callback will run on any class.